 An employment contract sets the terms of the employment relationship between you and your staff.
 Employees see contracts as a way to safeguard their rights.
 For employers like yourself, they are tools to set expectations and protect your business.

-Knowing how to properly draft an employment contract is critical.
-But writing them up isn’t easy.
-And getting any part of it wrong leaves you open to a huge list of claims from employees.
+Knowing what to include in an employment contract is critical.
+And getting any part of it wrong leaves you open to a huge list of employee claims.
 This is where Peninsula can help.
-Our experts are here 24/7 to support you in writing bulletproof contracts and securing your business for the future.
+Our experts are here 24/7.
+We’ll tailor contracts according to the needs of your business and ensure you’re protected.

 Employment contracts do a lot of the heavy lifting to protect your business.
 While there are countless reasons to use them, there are three reasons that every employer should keep top of mind.